 The math is simple: 132 preventable crimes means 132 victims who paid the price for ideological opposition to proven gang suppression tactics.
 To learn more about the violent crimes gangs commit see the blog Gangs and Violence.

-Moments later the officer retrieved the baggie with drugs.
+Then, moments later the officer retrieved the baggie with drugs.
 The officer walked back toward the fast food restaurant; there lying on the ground was a loaded semi-automatic handgun.

-The story of the Southside Chiques is more than a local problem.
+Clearly, the story of the Southside Chiques is more than a local problem.
 It’s part of a larger pattern across California, where prison gangs extend their reach into Hispanic communities, using young men as pawns to make money in a larger criminal enterprise which results in drug addiction, violence, and death.

 To learn more about Southside Chiques and other gangs in Oxnard, get the book Less Tagging More Killing.